1bench, modern MariaDB GUI client

 Create Table

-Define tables with columns, types, indexes, and foreign keys through a visual interface.
+Create tables with columns, types, indexes, and foreign keys through a visual wizard with live SQL preview.

 Drop Table